Faith Food Action Network

 Get Involved!

 We believe in this work and need your help and support to facilitate this.
 We aim to endow each participating church with an initial seed investment of $1000 to help them execute their mutual aid project.
-Consider donating (designate Mutual Aid) to the Wisconsin Council of Churches to help with this effort.
+Consider donating to the Wisconsin Council of Churches to help with this effort.

 If you have any personal or professional connections to help augment resources (connections to food distribution organizations, equipment, expertise), please contact Eyon Biddle, Sr.